mastodon/documentation/content/en/admin/upgrading.md

 cd /home/mastodon/live
 ```

-Download the releases’s code, assuming that the version is called `v3.1.2`:
+Download the release’s code, assuming that the version is called `v3.1.2`:

 ```bash
 git fetch --tags